pantheon-systems/documentation/source/content/platform-considerations.md

 For details, see [Configure Redirects](/redirects/#php-vs-htaccess).

-If your site contains rules in `.htaccess` that cannot be migrated to PHP, Pantheon offers a service called Advanced CDN available as a [Professional Services](/professional-services#advanced-cdn) engagement.
-Custom `.htaccess` rules often can be converted to run on a custom Varnish layer provided by Advanced CDN.
+If your site contains rules in `.htaccess` that cannot be migrated to PHP, Pantheon offers its [Advanced Global CDN](/advanced-global-cdn) as a managed service.
+Custom `.htaccess` rules often can be converted to run on a custom Varnish layer provided by Advanced Global CDN.
 Please contact your Customer Success Manager (CSM) or [contact us](https://pantheon.io/contact-us?docs) for more information.

 ### Drupal False Positive